Afoucheaux/spacestagram_af/README.md

 2. User login screen with ability to load by date and number of images.
 3. Improved Sad path testing.
 4. Utilization of local storage to persist user's liked images.
+5. Default image added for api data that does not contain a valid image url.

 ## Contributors